 Recently I had the very good fortune of visiting Salt Lake City’s nerdiest bar, Quarters.
 When I walked through the door I simultaneously stepped backwards, forwards and outside of time.
 For those who don’t know (I’m looking at you Dave & Busters aficionados), Quarters is like your favorite Nickelcade, combined with a good coffee shop, masquerading as a dive bar.
 All of this is tucked below street level, creating a wonderland you have to descend into like Persephone entering the underworld.
 Or Norm going to Cheers.

-Quarters isn’t like that, after all it’s not called Tokens (and this being Utah would probably be a very different and very problematic sort of hangout if it were).
+Quarters isn’t like that.
+After all, it’s not called Tokens (and this being Utah, it would probably be a very different and problematic sort of hangout if it were).
 It’s like a Chuck E. Cheese where the prize counter has been replaced by a bar, and really isn’t a counter full of tasty booze in the end the best kind of prize?
-Just remember, if you spend all your money here, you won’d have anything left for the games.
+Just remember, if you spend all your money here, you won’t have anything left for the games.

 And oh… games there are.
 There are ample choices for not only Gen X kids like me (Toobin’, Dig Dug, Super Mario Bros), but also Millennials (X-Men, Area 51) and there’s even a few for some young boomers.
 My particular favorite of those choices was Asteroids, the original black and white vector game that probably causes an epileptic seizure if you’re not careful with it.
 I meant to try it for one game, but my new best friend Paul kept pumping in quarters and screaming “You gotta survive man!
 Do it for Mexico!”